weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 solution: weaviate
 sub-menu: Configuration
 title: Authentication
 intro: By default, Weaviate runs without any form of authentication.
 To run Weaviate with authentication, you can configure OpenID authentication in the configuration file of Weaviate.
-Then, use a Bearer to authenticate.
+Then, use a Bearer token to authenticate.
 description: Authentication in Weaviate
 tags: ['authentication']
 menu-order: 3